saezlab/greta/README.md

     │   └── plt              # plots
     └── Snakefile         # Main Snakemake file
 ```

+Note: The SLURM configuration files in config/slurm/ (e.g., partition names, memory limits, time limits) are specific to our cluster environment and must be adapted to match your system before running the pipeline.
+Users running a different workload manager can create a compatible [Snakemake profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles); see the Snakemake documentation for details.

 Here are some lines to generate important intermediate outputs:
 ```